Accessibility Tools

-The Dynamic42 Intestine-on-Chip can be operated with various cell sources.
+The Dynamic42 gut-on-chip can be operated with various cell sources.
 Please get in contact for further details.

 endothelial-cell-2